 - Choose a central space within the community, such as a rec center, school or church, and make sure the meeting is timed to fit people's work schedules. - Use a variety of methods to spread the word about your meeting-post flyers in your neighborhood rec center, coffee shops, grocery stores, laundromats, and of course in the park!
 If possible, have it announced in the local newspaper.
-Online social media (such as Facebook and Twitter) can also be effective.
-And always remember to include your contact information! - Reach out to other community groups, such as Civic Associations, CDCs and others, to let them know about your meeting and ask them to spread the word to their group members. - Create a clear list of the park issues your group wants to address. - Have a "solutions" brainstorming session for the group with guidelines to ensure that everyone is respectful, and encourage everyone to practice active listening when others are speaking. - Take notes!
+Online social media (such as Facebook, Nextdoor and Twitter) can also be effective.
+And always remember to include your contact information! - ➤ Reach out to other community groups, such as Civic Associations, CDCs and others, to let them know about your meeting and ask them to spread the word to their members. - Invite a representative from Parks and Recreation's Office of Stewardship to help facilitate discussions and answer community questions. - Create a clear list of the park issues or goals your group wants to address. - ➤ Have a "solutions" brainstorming session for the group with guidelines to ensure that everyone is respectful, and encourage everyone to practice active listening when others are speaking. - Take notes!
 It's the best way to remember all the great ideas that will come out of the meeting. - Have a sign-up sheet with contact information so the meeting notes/minutes can be shared with all in attendance.
-This can also serve as a recruitment list for future members of the Friends group. - Announce the date for the next Friends group meeting letting people know future dates (for meetings, events, service days) allows them to fit it into their own schedule and let other folks know when they can be involved! - Parks & Rec can provide you with a short history of the park and any relevant media attention the park has received to spark meeting attendees' interest.
+This can also serve as a recruitment list for future members of the Friends group. - ➤ Announce the date for the next Friends group meeting letting people know future dates (for meetings, events, service days) allows them to fit it into their own schedule and let other folks know when they can be involved!